 - It strange that this one church Stan happens to go to apparently has the power to ban people from ALL of Christianity including different forms, branches, and sects of Christianity.
 Which isn't even remotely possible.

 - In fact the whole episode falls in this categories (seriously you can have a drinking game with the number of examples this one episode provides).
 For example, why would the weapons needed to kill the Antichrist be at the Vatican, when the Antichrist isn't even Catholic doctrine?
 Another example would be that Stan was not allowed to enter the Vatican because he is no longer a Christian.
 Yeah that's right, non-Christians are not allowed to enter this Catholic building when in real life anyone can enter the Vatican, even in restricted areas, so long as you buy a ticket.
 Also, the Bible never talks about Satan having children (though it's been a popular folk idea).
-And to top it all off, at the end we see the Antichrist sporting the upside down cross, even though it's not really a Satanic symbol (I know most people don't know this, but one would assume that the Antichrist of all people would know).
+And to top it all off, at the end we see the Antichrist sporting the upside down cross, even though it's not really a Satanic symbol (While it's true that most people don't know this, but one would assume that the Antichrist of all people would know).
 In fact, an inverted cross is the symbol of the pope, after the legend in which St. Peter (traditionally viewed as the first pope) was crucified upside down so his death would not resemble Christ's.
 (Though to be fair, a mainstream Christian belief about the occult is that any corruption of a symbol is occultic, hence why simply putting a circle around the Star of David makes it evil, as it is a corruption of the original intent, according to this belief.
 Things like Black Sabbaths and reversed citations of the Lord's Prayer are such corruptions.)
 It even appears on the Papal throne.
 It's even been taken by anti-Catholic Christians to be a sign that the Pope is the Antichrist, making this doubly ironic.
 This also raises the question why would the Vatican even care if a Protestant (a person from a completely different branch of Christianity) is banned from there.